Generic name: phenol (FEE-nol)

-- Apply or spray to the affected area.
+- Gargle or spray to the affected area.

-- Remain in place for at least 15 seconds, then spit the medicine out of your mouth.
+- Let the medicine remain in place for at least 15 seconds, then spit it out.

 Do not use this medicine for more than 2 days without checking first with your doctor.